NAME: EDWARD JONES

 Ed Jones is arguably the United Arab Emirates most successful racing driver.

-Ed was awarded the Earl Howe trophy for the best performance by a British driver in North America in 2016.
+Ed was subsequently awarded the prestigious British Racing Drivers’ Club’s Earl Howe Trophy, for producing the best performance by a British driver in North America in 2016.